piotrmiskiewicz/kyma-environment-broker/utils/edp-registrator/README.md

-# EDP tools
+# Event Data Platform Tools

-This folder contains tools which allows to get information about subaccounts registered in EDP and execute registraion.
+This folder contains tools that allow you to get information about subaccounts registered in the Event Data Platform (EDP) and execute registration.

-## EDP tool
+## EDP Tool

-EDP tool allows to connect to the EDP and execute the following commands:
+The EDP tool allows you to connect to the EDP and execute the following commands:
- - `get` - gathers information about registered subaccount.
-If not found, returns a message `Not found`
+ - `get` - gathers information about a registered subaccount; if not found, returns the message `Not found`
  - `register` - performs registration
  - `deregister` - removes the registration

-Above commands implementation contains a copied code from existing steps implementation.
-Before running check if the command implementation is up-to-date.
+The above command implementation contains a copied code from the implementation of existing steps.
+Before running, check if the command implementation is up-to-date.

 ### Build